- Earthing Basics

 - What is Earthing (grounding)?

-- What can you expect to feel when you start Earthing?
+- What can I expect to feel when I start Earthing?

 - Is Earthing a new concept?